To Spike or Not To Spike: A Digital Hardware Perspective on Deep Learning Acceleration: Methodology

 \section{Methodology}

 In \ac{ANN} architectures, the most common operation is the \ac{MAC} \cite{sze2017efficient}, which includes the input activation multiplication by the corresponding weight and the subsequent accumulation.
-We treat each \ac{MAC} as a pair of operations, since a multiplication and an addition are computed, even if in hardware they might be merged.
+We count each \ac{MAC} as two operations, since it computes a multiplication and an addition, even if in hardware they might be merged.
 This is to isolate the contribution of each computation to total power consumption, and is the same approach adopted by the \ac{ANN} hardware research considered in this analysis \cite{keller202395,mo20219,wang202228nm,park2022multi}.
 In \ac{SNN} hardware, no multiplication is performed~\cite{eshraghian2021training}: a weight is accumulated if there is an input spike, otherwise it is not.
 Hence, this is considered a single operation in our analysis.

 In the \ac{SNN} literature, there are numerous references to the \ac{SynOP} metric \cite{basu2022spiking,frenkel2023bottom}.
 However, there is little consensus on its formal definition.
 Given the ambiguous definition of this metric, it is not used to measure the efficiency of \iac{SNN} accelerator in this work.
 In addition to ambiguity, the \ac{SynOP} metric does not tend to account for stateful operations (state access and updates).